 You already know that the air is set in motion due to the differences in atmospheric pressure.
 The air in motion is called wind.
-The wind blows from high pressure to low pressure. addition, rotation of the earth also affects the wind movement.
+The wind blows from high pressure to low pressure.
+The wind at the surface experiences friction.
+In addition, rotation of the earth also affects the wind movement.
 The force exerted by the rotation of the earth is known as the Coriolis force.

-The horizontal winds near the earth surface respond to the combined effect of three forces - the pressure gradient force, the frictional force and the Carioles' force.
+Thus, the horizontal winds near the earth surface respond to the combined effect of three forces - the pressure gradient force, the frictional force and the Coriolis force.
 In addition, the gravitational force acts downward.

-Pressure Gradient
+Pressure Gradient Force